EzhilsreeJ/SocketStudy/README.md

 ## Understanding Socket Programming:
 Socket programming involves the use of sockets, which serve as endpoints for communication.A socket is identified by an IP address and a port number, and it facilitates data transfer between a client and a server.
-The two main types of sockets are Stream Sockets, which provide a reliable,connection- oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
+The two main types of sockets are Stream Sockets, which provide a reliable, connection- oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
 ## Key Concepts in Socket Programming: